Quality and Regulation

 We also have an internal quality team who look at aspects of health and safety, training, standards and other aspects of day-to-day care.

 There are regulatory bodies in the UK that conduct inspections and give care homes quality ratings.
-In England, our homes are inspected by the Care Quality Commission, in Scotland by the Care Inspectorate, in Wales by the Care and Social Services Inspectorate Wales, and in Northern Ireland by the Regulation and Quality Improvement Authority.
+In England, our homes are inspected by the Care Quality Commission and in Scotland by the Care Inspectorate.

 You'll find links to the latest regulators' reports on individual care home pages.
 Or you can contact the regulators: